-The Badr Organization is a Shiite political party and paramilitary force that acts as “Iran’s oldest proxy in Iraq,” according to Reuters.
-The group’s military wing is considered “perhaps the single most powerful Shi’ite paramilitary group” fighting in Iraq.
-One Iraqi official described the Badr Organization as “easily” the most powerful force in Iraq, stronger even than Iraqi Prime Minister Haider al-Abadi.
+The Badr Organization is a Shia political party and paramilitary force that acts as “Iran’s oldest proxy in Iraq,” according to Reuters.
+The group’s military wing is “perhaps the single most powerful Shi’ite paramilitary group” fighting in Iraq.
+One Iraqi official described the Badr Organization as “easily” the most powerful force in Iraq, even stronger than the Iraqi Prime Minister.
 Given the group’s deep ties to Iran and its political and military preeminence, analysts have compared the Badr Organization in Iraq to Hezbollah in Lebanon.

 - Type of Organization: Militia, political party, religious, social services provider, terrorist, transnational, violent

-- Ideologies and Affiliations: Iranian-sponsored, Islamist, jihadist, Khomeinist, Shiite
+- Ideologies and Affiliations: Iranian-sponsored, Islamist, jihadist, Khomeinist, Shia

 - Place of Origin: Iraq

 - Year of Origin: 1983

 - Founder(s): Iraqi Shiites loyal to the al-Hakim Shia clerical dynasty, with the help of Iran’s Islamic Revolutionary Guard Corps (IRGC)